CrowdStrike/terraform-provider-crowdstrike/CONTRIBUTING.md

 If `go env GOBIN` is not set then use the default path of `/Users/<Username>/go/bin`

+Terraform will now use the locally built provider when you run terraform configurations that reference the CrowdStrike provider.
+Use the steps below in [Building the provider](#Building-the-provider) to learn how to create the local provider.

 # Building the provider

 Clone the repository